 Super simple, super delicious.
 The whole family will love this recipe!
 When you do your weekly meal plan, make sure you include a leftovers night so none of this magical chili goes to waste.
-If you won't be able to eat the leftovers, then you're in luck, because it freezes like a champ.

 What's your favorite thing to eat with your chili?
 Let us know in the comments!

 - Set up a grocery budget and never waste money on food again!